HL7/US-Core/input/pagecontent/medication-list.md

 This specification does not specify de-duplication best practices; however, systems can consider the following approaches:

-* Compare the MedicationRequest.identifier.
-The identifier element is an external business identifier systems include to help indicate that the resources are related.
+* Compare the` MedicationRequest.identifier`.
+The `identifier` element is an external business identifier systems include to help indicate that the resources are related.
 * Compare the generic or brand name included in the medication resource.
 The system will require access to terminology capabilities to identify equivalence.
 * Finally, in the de-duplication process, systems must be cautious in only marking things as equivalent if they are certain.